agentio/serviceinfrastructure/content/docs/serviceinfrastructure/servicemanagement.md

 ### GetServiceRollout

-We can get individual rollouts by their id.
+We can use **GetServiceRollout** to get an individual rollout by its id.
 This doesn't return anything that we didn't get from listing them, but when we look inside, we see that the `trafficPercentStrategy` refers to service config ids.
 For Cloud Endpoints, the percentages are always 100.

 ```
 $ q service-management get-service-rollout $SERVICE 2024-11-04r1 | jq